US stocks drift near their record following an encouraging inflation update

 Financial markets also had only modest reactions to the conclusion of two days of trade talks between the United States and China in London.

-Investors had been hoping for a more sweeping deal that would lower tariffs by enough to help the economy avoid a recession.
-Hopes for such deals between the United States and China, along with other countries, have been one of the main reasons the S&P 500 has charged nearly all the way back to its all-time high after dropping roughly 20% below a couple months ago.
+Investors are still hoping for a more sweeping trade deal that would ease tensions between the world's two largest economies.
+Hopes for such deals between the United States and countries around the world have been one of the main reasons the S&P 500 has charged nearly all the way back to its all-time high after dropping roughly 20% below a couple months ago.

-On Wall Street, Chewy tumbled 12% after the seller of pet supplies reported a weaker profit for the latest quarter than analysts expected.
+On Wall Street, Chewy tumbled 11.8% after the seller of pet supplies reported a weaker profit for the latest quarter than analysts had forecast.
+Expectation were high after its stock had already rallied nearly 37% coming into the day for the year so far.

-In the bond market, the yield on the 10-year Treasury fell to 4.43% from 4.47% late Tuesday.
-Shorter-term yields, which more closely track expectations for what the Fed will do with overnight interest rates, fell even more.
+In the bond market, the yield on the 10-year Treasury eased to 4.44% from 4.47% late Tuesday.
+Shorter-term yields, which more closely track expectations for what the Fed will do with overnight interest rates, fell more.

 Wednesday’s better-than-expected reading on inflation raised expectations along Wall Street that the Fed could cut its main interest rate at least twice by the end of the year.